 Consumer credit: personal loan

-You can use the amount of the credit as you see fit.
-Whether it's to buy a consumer good or any other benefit.
+You can use the amount of the personal loan to buy a consumer good (household appliances, furniture, car) or a service (travel, car repair, works).

-The rate of this credit is freely determined by the creditor (bank or credit institution), as well as the repayment terms.
+The interest rate of the personal loan is fixed freely by the lender (bank or credit institution), but taking into account the wear rate.

 You can apply to the lender of your choice.